Elerir/NV-Broadcast-Autotoggle/README.md

 - Clone the repository (or download/extract it)
 - Move it where you want the utility to be installed
 - Right click on "install.ps1" and select "execute with Powershell"
+- The script will asks for administrator privileges (Why ?
+Look at Requirements section)
 - You're done !

 **How it works**